deckhouse/deckhouse/candi/cloud-providers/aws/docs/LAYOUTS.md

 ---
 title: "Cloud provider — AWS: Layouts"
+description: "Schemes of placement and interaction of resources in AWS when working with the Deckhouse cloud provider."
 ---

 Three layouts are supported.
 Below is more information about each of them.